raetha/wyzesense2mqtt/readme.md

-# Wyze sense Mqtt wrapper
+# Wyze Sense Mqtt wrapper
-A wrapper for the excellent Kevin Vincent (https://github.com/kevinvincent/ha-wyzesense) wyze sense library.Kevins library needs the wyze sense hub to be plugged into a USB port where Home Assistant is running.
-All my USB ports were taken so I wrote this little wrapper that allows me to run the wyze hub on another machine and communicate with Home Assistant via MQTT.
+A wrapper for the excellent Kevin Vincent (https://github.com/kevinvincent/ha-wyzesense) Wyze Sense library.Kevins library needs the Wyze Sense hub to be plugged into a USB port where Home Assistant is running.
+All my USB ports were taken so I wrote this little wrapper that allows me to run the Wyze hub on another machine and communicate with Home Assistant via MQTT.

 ## Setup